SystemRDL/PeakRDL/docs/for-devs/exporter-plugin.rst

 * ``my-exporter``: The lefthand side of the assignment is your exporter's subcommand name.
 This text is what is used in the command line interface.

-For a complete example, see `PeakRDL-ipxact's setup.py file <https://github.com/SystemRDL/PeakRDL-ipxact/blob/main/setup.py>`_.
+For a complete example, see `PeakRDL-cheader's pyproject.toml file <https://github.com/SystemRDL/PeakRDL-cheader/blob/main/pyproject.toml>`_.

 Via the PeakRDL configuration file